stefanicjuraj/docs2llms/README.md

 - `--skip`: Folders to skip when processing the documentation content.
 - `--format`: Format of the processed documentation content.
 Available: `txt`, `md`, `rst`.
 Defaults to `txt`.
 - `--preview`: Preview the processed documentation content in the terminal.
 Does not create output files.
+- `--interactive`: Interactively select individual files to be processed.

 ### Examples